 Biology at the University of Oregon

-Thank you sincerely for your interest in studying Biology at the University of Oregon, a member of the Association of American Universities which includes 61 leading research Universities in the U.S. and Canada https://www.aau.edu/who-we-are/our-members.
-We have developed what we feel is one of the most outstanding Biology programs in the country—one which will prepare you for a multitude of options including graduate schools and careers in biomedicine and research, allied health, private industry, and education.
-Our graduates have been accepted to top MD, PhD, MS, and internship programs in the US and abroad.
-[For details, please see What can you do with a Biology degree from Oregon?
-Based on fall 2010 ratings posted by the National Research Council, the U of O Biology Department is ranked as the number one Biology program at a public institution in the U.S. without a medical school.
-[For details on rankings please see http://sites.nationalacademies.org/PGA/Resdoc/index.htm.]
+Thank you sincerely for your interest in studying Biology at the University of Oregon, a member of the Association of American Universities, 62 leading research and teaching Universities in the U.S. and Canada.
+We have developed an outstanding program that will prepare you for a multitude of options including graduate schools and careers in biomedicine and research, allied health, private industry and education.
+For details, see What can you do with a Biology degree from Oregon?
+Our nationally and internationally recognized graduates have completed top MD, PhD, MD-PhD, MS programs and internships all over the world.
+If you would like specific examples or statistics, please let us know, as we would be delighted to share them.

 BIOLOGY MAJOR REQUIREMENTS OVERVIEW

 Most students take mathematics their first year here.
-Unless you have credit for Advanced Placement or International Baccalaureate Calculus, you should take the standard or advanced math placement test (usually during IntroDUCKtion) to determine which course is most appropriate.
-The test will more accurately reflect your level if you review the math you’ve done in the past.
-Placement information and sample questions can be viewed under the Placement Testing link at the U of O Testing Center site http://testing.uoregon.edu/.
-The math sequence for Biology majors is MATH 111 (College Algebra), MATH 112 (Elementary Functions), and MATH 246 & 247 (Calculus for the Biological Sciences I & II).
-We also accept MATH 251 & 252 (regular Calculus I & II) if you’ve transferred to U of O or if scheduling conflicts arise which limit your ability to enroll in MATH 246 & 247.
+Unless you have credit for Advanced Placement, International Baccalaureate or College NOW credit for Calculus, you should take the ALEKS Math Placement Exam well prior to your 1stIntroDUCKtion advising appointment to determine which course is most appropriate.
+Your test score will reflect more accurately your understanding, if you study the learning modules and use the Khan Academy website to review the math you have done in the past.
+You can find out more details at https://testing.uoregon.edu/math-placement.
+The math sequence for Biology majors is MATH 111 College Algebra, MATH 112 Elementary Functions, and MATH 246 & 247 Calculus for the Biological Sciences I & II.
+We also accept MATH 251 & 252 (standard Calculus I & II), if you have transferred to U of O or if scheduling conflicts arise that limit your ability to enroll in MATH 246 & 247.

-Organic – For the Biology major, a minimum of two Organic Chemistry courses are required: CH 331 Organic Chemistry I and either CH 335 Organic Chemistry II or CH 336 Organic Chemistry III.
+General– The CH 221, 222, 223 sequence with labs (CH 227, 228, 229) is the one taken most commonly by Biology majors.
+To be eligible for this sequence, you must have had chemistry in high school and be enrolled in or have completed MATH 112 Elementary Functions.
+If you have not had chemistry, you should take CH 111 Introduction to Chemical Principles prior to taking CH 221.
+We have a challenging Honors General Chemistry sequence (CH 224H, 225H, 226H) that we urge you to consider, if you have an excellent background in math and chemistry and you have completed or plan to enroll in Calculus.
+The associated laboratories for Honors General Chemistry are CH 237, 238, 239.
+Organic– For the Biology major, a minimum of two Organic Chemistry courses are required: CH 331 Organic Chemistry I and either CH 335 Organic Chemistry II or CH 336 Organic Chemistry III.
 Those interested in graduate programs in medicine or allied health should complete a full year of Organic Chemistry lectures (CH 331, 335, 336) with two laboratories (CH 337, 338).
-Many medical schools require upper-division Genetics and/or Biochemistry, so we also suggest BI 320 Molecular Genetics and at least one upper division Biochemistry course (CH 461, 462, 463 Biochemistry sequence or CH 360 Physiological Biochemistry).
-Always be sure to check specific medical school requirements.
+Many medical schools require upper-division Genetics and/or Biochemistry, so we also suggest BI 320 Molecular Genetics and at least one upper division Biochemistry course (most often, CH 360 Physiological Biochemistry, but for some CH 461, 462 and 463).
+If your future plans are for medicine, nursing, occupational therapy, pharmacy or physical therapy, be sure to visit our outstanding Health Professions Program staff.

-The Biology major requires a year-long sequence of General Physics, most commonly PHYS 201,202,203, which has MATH 112 as a prerequisite.
-Some students prefer to take physics with calculus which some medical schools may recommend.
-[The Physics with Calculus sequence is PHYS 251,252,253 which requires MATH 246/251 as a pre- or co-requisite.]
+The Biology major requires a yearlong sequence of General Physics (most commonly, PHYS 201, 202, 203), that has MATH 112 as a prerequisite.
+Some students prefer to take physics with calculus that some medical schools may recommend.
+[The Physics with Calculus sequence, PHYS 251, 252 and 253, requires MATH 246/251 as a pre- or co-requisite.]
 Physics laboratories are not required for the Biology major, but do remember that medical schools and many other graduate and health professional programs often require physics with laboratories.

-Biology majors have two options (both with laboratories) for completing lower division Biology in order to prepare for upper division courses: (1) the General Biology sequence or (2) the Honors Biology sequence.
+Biology majors have two options (both with laboratories) for completing lower division Biology in order to prepare for upper division courses: (1) the General Biologysequence or (2) the Honors Biology sequence.
 The General Biology sequence spans 4 terms (4 credits/term), begins either in the fall or the winter, and includes BI 211 Cells, BI 212 Organisms, BI 213 Populations, and BI 214 Mechanisms.
-To begin this sequence, students must have successfully completed (≥ C-/P) a college-level, general chemistry course (CH 221 Gen Chem I, CH 111 Intro to Chemical Principles or CH 113 Chemistry of Sustainability at U of O – or an equivalent course from another institution).
+To begin this sequence, students must have successfully completed (≥ C-/P) a college-level, general chemistry course (CH 221 General Chemistry I, CH 111 Introduction to Chemical Principles at U of O – or an equivalent course from another institution).
 The Honors Biology sequence spans 3 terms (5 credits/term), begins during the fall and includes BI 281H Cells, Biochemistry & Physiology; BI 282H Genetics & Molecular Biology; and BI 283H Evolution, Diversity and Ecology.
 To enter our Honors sequence, students must have strong backgrounds in Math & Chemistry.
-Students who have earned a B- or better in Math 111 & CH 223 or 226H may enter the sequence.
-After completing the General or Honors Biology sequence, students must successfully complete (> C-/P) 44 credits of upper-division Biology.
+Students who have earned a B-or better in Math 111 & CH 223 or 226H may enter the sequence.
+After completing the General or Honors Biology sequence, students must successfully complete (>C-/P) 44 credits of upper-division Biology.
 Please see Requirements for the Biology Major for specific details.